 Each SNA identifier is mapped to a corresponding IP address by a domain name server.
 The location of these servers is configured in the Network section of the Control Panel.

 For more information on HOSTS files and domain name servers, refer to your TCP/IP documentation.
-If your workstation is using the TCP/IP support in Windows 2000 or Windows XP, refer to the online TCP/IP documentation that is included with the Windows 2000 or Windows XP product.
+If your workstation is using the TCP/IP support in Windows XP, refer to the online TCP/IP documentation that is included with the Windows XP product.